silverqx/TinyORM/docs/tinyorm-relationships.md

 <a name="one-to-many"></a>
 ### One To Many

 A one-to-many relationship is used to define relationships where a single model is the parent to one or more child models.
 For example, a blog post may have an infinite number of comments.
-Like all other TinyORM relationships, one-to-many relationships are defined by defining a method on your TinyORM model:
+Like all other TinyORM relationships, one-to-many relationships are defined by defining a `hasMany<Related>` method on your TinyORM model:

     #ifndef POST_H
     #define POST_H

-    #include "orm/tiny/basemodel.hpp"
+    #include <orm/tiny/basemodel.hpp>

     #include "models/comment.hpp"